KristianLyng/varnishfoo/chapter-2.rst

 .. image:: img/chromium-dev-304-2.png

-Our cache-related headers have changed somewhat, and our browser is no longer sending a ``If-Modified-Since`` header.
+The cache-related headers have changed somewhat, and the browser is no longer sending a ``If-Modified-Since`` header.
 The result is a ``200 OK`` with the actual content instead of an empty ``304 Not Modified``.